 Intimate Weddings and Elopements in New Orleans

 Not everyone wants a large wedding, and as wonderful and exciting as the more extravagant weddings can be to shoot, I genuinely love photographing intimate weddings and elopements in New Orleans, as well, as these smaller nuptials often give me a chance to work directly with the bride and groom on their portraits in a more relaxed manner than a bigger wedding typically allows.

 While the traditional definition of the word "elope" alludes to a couple privately getting married in a secretive manner without family approval or knowledge, with the term perhaps having a somewhat negative connotation, the meaning in common usage has changed quite drastically in recent times.
 While perhaps the traditional definition still does apply in some couples' situations, usually these days it's simply a way of saying a very small destination wedding with no (or very few) guests in attendance.

-Some of my eloping couples come to the city to get married just by themselves, but it's also not uncommon for a small number of guests (maybe just one friend each, or perhaps as many as a dozen people) to be there to witness their vows.
-And in direct contradiction with the traditional meaning (which implied the parents' disapproval of the marriage), it's not uncommon for parents to be in attendance.
+Some of my couples eloping in New Orleans choose to get married just by themselves, but it's also not uncommon for a small number of guests (maybe just one friend each, or perhaps a dozen or so people) to be there to witness their vows.
+And in direct contradiction with the traditional meaning (which implied the parents' disapproval of the relationship), it's not uncommon for parents to be in attendance.

 If you are eloping in New Orleans and plan to just have a brief ceremony in the French Quarter, a park, or the courthouse, photographing this ceremony along with an elopement portrait session is a wonderful way to document the beginning of your new life together as a married couple.